Autodesk-Forge/model.derivative-csharp-context.menu/README.md

 ![](notifications.png)

+When ready, the Excel file will be downloaded to the same folder as the original Revit file.

 # Security

 Your Forge Client ID & Secret **should never** be exposed or embedded on a desktop application, it is never safe.
 Your write-enabled token should also not be send to a desktop application.
 There are several articles about that available on the web.

-This sample keeps all Forge related information on the **TranslationServer** and only send a random GUID to the desktop application (**Transaltor.exe**) that expires after 24 hours (same as [Transient Bucket retention policy](https://developer.autodesk.com/en/docs/data/v2/overview/retention-policy/)).
+This sample keeps all Forge related information on the **TranslationServer** and only send a random GUID to the desktop application (**Transaltor.exe**) that allow access to the resulting Excel and expires after 24 hours (same as [Transient Bucket retention policy](https://developer.autodesk.com/en/docs/data/v2/overview/retention-policy/)).
 The desktop app keeps this GUID in memory and use it to request the status (progress) and download the Excel file when it's done.

 # Setup